-If you’re importing goods valued at more than $2,500 and over $250 for Chinese goods, you need a Customs Bond.
+If you’re importing goods valued at more than $250.5, you need a Customs Bond.
 No matter how you are importing – land, sea, or air, the Bond must still be in place.
-Even if your merchandise is less than the value mentioned, you might need a Bond if they fall under government agency obligations, such as food products (FDA).
+Even if your merchandise value is under $250.5, you might need a Bond if it falls under government agency obligations, such as food products (FDA).
 Without the Bond, the CBP will deny entry to your merchandise.

-For importers who have a registered continuous bond with the CBP, we will automatically synchronize the bond details 15 minutes after the company profile is created.
+For importers with a continuous bond on file, we will automatically synchronize the bond details several minutes after the company profile has been created.

-If the bond information is not available when you are filing the ISF/ Entry Summary, you can add the bond details manually and synchronize it through your company profile at a later date.
+If the bond information is not available when you are filing the ISF/ Entry Summary, you can manually add the bond info, and synchronize it through your company profile later on.

 The principal Customs Bonds are Single Entry and Continuous Bonds.
 Your choice between the two depends on how often you intend to import merchandise into the U.S.